JDmocho/DDT-with-Python-Selenium/readme.md

 Directory  "library" include a file where is a function to read the specific csv files.

-Directory "pages" contain Clases for specific pages and directory tests contains tests.

 Finally in file locators.py we store selectors.

 File run.py create test suite.

 readme.md - this file